databricks/tmm/Cookies-DataEng-DAB/README.md

-This project is not intended as a beginner tutorial and assumes familiarity with Databricks, related tools and concepts.
+This project is not intended as a beginner tutorial.
+It assumes some familiarity with Databricks, related tools and concepts.
 The project uses the bakehouse dataset from the Data+AI Summit 2024 which is available for free at the [Databricks Marketplace](https://marketplace.databricks.com/details/f8498740-31ea-49f8-9206-1bbf533f3993/Databricks_Cookies-Dataset-DAIS-2024-).
 An introduction to Databricks Workflows and Delta Live tables which also servers as a great overview of the bakehouse application that calculates the top locations for 5 new flagship stores based on streaming data is [available at](https://www.youtube.com/watch?v=KVCc1Dkz7tM) and provide the data engineering Cookies application as a Databricks Asset Bundle.